Customers don’t feel like they have a relationship with you

 One consistent billing challenge for Microsoft CSPs is coordination between accounting and sales.
 Having standard prices is great with terms that everyone can have access to.

 However, your system for billing should be able to support the customer reality – do they want one service billed on an annual basis and others on a monthly basis?
 Are you providing discounts on some of the services and using a retail price for other services?

-If your billing system is not flexible to a model of the customer reality then it will take a lot of manual effort to service the customer.
+If your billing system is not flexible to a model of the customer reality then it will take a lot of manual effort to service to the customer.

 Recently, a partner reached out to inquire about Work 365 and how it could help them with their Billing Automation Scenario.